 Roofing including roof space

 Repair category 2

-Notes depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-The flat felt has a limited life expectancy and can fail without warning.
+Notes No significant defects noted to the roof coverings, however, slate roof coverings require ongoing maintenance and repair.
+A roofing contractor can advise further.
+The flat felt roof covering has a limited life expectancy and can fail without warning.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 A reputable roofing contractor will be able to provide further advice.

-There is no fire separation wall within the roof space between the subject property and an adjoining property.
-This represents a fire hazard and security risk.
+Rainwater fittings

-Rainwater fittings Repair category 2 Notes Metal rainwater fittings are corroded in places.
+Repair category 2

+Notes Metal rainwater fittings are corroded in places.
 These should be treated and redecorated.
 Metal rainwater fittings require regular maintenance.
-The configuration of the rainwater units leading from the conservatory is unusual.
 There are wall head gutters.
 These can be problematic, especially within older buildings, and maintenance should be undertaken regularly.